dugalcedo/express-typed-handler/README.md

 Makes it easier to validate JSON request bodies.

-Allows you to custom hooks for when the request body is missing, when it has missing fields, or when it has fields with incorrect types.
+Allows you to define hooks for when the request body is missing, when it has missing fields, or when it has fields with incorrect types.

 😃
 Optional fields supported.